TheFrustrator/Project-Mangement-System/README.md

 # MERN Stack Project & Task Management Application

 Welcome to the **MERN Stack Project and Task Management App**—a robust, cloud-based solution designed for efficient project organization, task assignment, and seamless team collaboration.
-This application leverages the power of the MERN stack (MongoDB, Express.js, React.js, Node.js) combined with modern UI development tools such as **TypeScript**, **React Router v7**, **Shadcn UI**, and **Tailwind CSS v4** for rapid, scalable, and visually appealing development.
+This application leverages the power of the MERN stack (MongoDB, Express.js, React.js, Node.js) combined with modern UI development tools such as **npm**, and **Tailwind CSS v4** for rapid, scalable, and visually appealing development.

 ## 🚀 Project Overview